preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 Content
 -----------
-Add the Url for the embedded link here and select what should be shown as the tab title, the Business Profle title or the the web page title:
+Add the URL for the embedded link here and select what should be shown as the tab title, the Business Profle title or the the web page title:

 .. image:: omnia-feed-embedded-link-v7.png

-Note the information about Omnia Url:s.
+Note the information about Omnia URL:s.

 Activity Feed tab
 **********************